Inside the cut-throat battle to build K-pop’s next superstars | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-SEOUL, May 6 — Thirty teenagers, thousands of hours of training, dozens of shattered dreams: it all comes to a head next week when the Blitzers will be launched into the cut-throat K-pop market, hoping to become the next BTS.
+SEOUL May 9 ― Thirty teenagers, thousands of hours of training, dozens of shattered dreams: it all comes to a head next week when the Blitzers will be launched into the cut-throat K-pop market, hoping to become the next BTS.

 An all-male septet ― like the musical phenomenon that topped the US Billboard charts last year ― their three years of training are being distilled into three minutes of music and dancing that will determine whether they are a hit, or just another nowhere band.